Dark-age 21cm, number counts and lensing power spectra

 - Baryon sound speed computed using evolved matter temperature perturbation

-(hence transfer function more accurate than CAMB or CMBFAST on very small scales)- NEW: Use third-order perturbation theory to calculate non-linear CDM power (and estimate 21cm) at high redshift (use second_PT instead of Halofit)
+(hence transfer function more accurate than CAMB or CMBFAST on very small scales)- Use third-order perturbation theory to calculate non-linear CDM power (and estimate 21cm) at high redshift (use second_PT instead of Halofit)

 See CosmoCoffee for support.